City of Atwater logo

 Company Operations

-• Organizational Structure: Council-manager form of government
+• Organizational Structure: Council-Manager form of government with distinct departments.

-• Website: https://www.atwater.org
+• Website: https://www.atwater.org/

 City of Atwater Competitive Forces